liangyeying/gitskills/README.md

 # gitskills
-Creating a new branch is quisk.
+Creating a new branch is quisk AND simple.